-- (38) a.
-Sem egy embernek myatta meeg akar mely nagy neither one man-DAT through-POSS.3G yet AKÁR which great zent embernek myatta sem valtathatyk vala meg saint man-DAT through-POSS.3SG neither redeem-PASS-3SG PAST PRT 'He cannot be redeemed on account of no man, however great and holy.'
+(38) a.
+Sem egy embernek myatta meeg akar mely nagy Neither one man-DAT through-POSS.3G yet AKÁR which great zent embernek myatta sem valtathatyk saint man-DAT through-POSS.3SG neither redeem-PASS-POSS-3SG vala meg PAST PRT b. ha te minden te io mvelkevdetvdet akar mely if you every you good deed-POSS.3SG.PL-ACC AKÁR which io myelkevetydet myndenkoron felelmel tezed good deed-poss.3sg.pl-ACC every-time-LOC fear-INSTR do-2sg vagvon az felelmnek ...
+Ezek jegvev hog nalad ... these sign-POSS.3SG.PL that ADE-2SG is the fear-DAT avandoka gift-poss.3sg

+'He cannot be redeemed on account of no man, however great and holy' (Cornides C. $75\mathrm{v})$

-(Cornides C., 75v) 'Redemption is not possible through (the offices of) one man, however great and holy that man should be.' - b. ha te minden te io myelkevdetydet akar mely if you every you good deed-Poss.3sg.pl-acc AKÁR which mvelkevetvdet myndenkoron felelmel good deed-poss.3sg.pl-acc every-time-loc fear-instr do-2sg ezek jegyey hog nalad vagyon az felelmnek ayandoka these sign-Poss.3sg.Pl that ADE-2sg is the fear-dat gift-poss.3sg 'If you perform every good deed, any good deed of yours with trepidation ... these are the signs that you have the gift of fear.'
-(Cornides C., 76v)
+'Redemption is not possible through (the offices of) one man, however great and holy that man should be'

+'If you perform every good deed, any good deed of yours with trepidation ... these are the signs that you have the gift of fear' (Cornides C. 76v)

-Minden itself could convey a universal FC reading with the postposition $n\'{e}lk\ddot{u}l$ 'without', as seen in (39).
-In addition, vala+ pronoun combinations often conveyed FC construals, as seen in (40).
-Vala-DPs were in fact ordinary indefinites, and it has been argued in Bende-Farkas (2013) and Bende-Farkas (2014b) that their FC reading was an implicature.
-The FC construal of relative pronouns with vala (seen in examples such (28b) or (28c)) was a consequence of the underlying correlative-conditional structure.
+Minden itself could convey a universal FC reading with the postposition $n\acute{e}lk\ddot{u}l$ 'without', as seen in (39).
+In addition, vala+pronoun combinations often conveyed FC construals, as seen in (40).
+Vala-DPs were in fact ordinary indefinites, and it has been argued in Bende-Farkas (2013a) and Bende-Farkas (2014a) that their FC reading was an implicature.
+The FC construal of relative pronouns with vala (seen in examples such (28-b) or (28-c) on page 13) was a consequence of the underlying correlative-conditional structure.